GennaroBuonomo/gennarobuonomo/README.md

 <br />

 ### 💫 About Me
-" am a Frontend Developer dedicated to creating pixel-perfect, responsive, and user-friendly web interfaces.
+"I am a Frontend Developer dedicated to creating pixel-perfect, responsive, and user-friendly web interfaces.
 I love transforming complex problems into beautiful digital experiences, constantly exploring new technologies to build innovative projects."

 ---